glahitette/kubernetes/k8s_cheat_sheet.md

   - The `kubectl drain` subcommand on its own does not actually drain a node of its DaemonSet pods: the DaemonSet controller (part of the control plane) immediately replaces missing Pods with new equivalent Pods.
   - The DaemonSet controller also creates Pods that ignore unschedulable taints, which allows the new Pods to launch onto a node that you are draining.
 - Resume scheduling **new pods** onto the node: `k uncordon <node name>`
-- To count how many nodes in the cluster are ready to run normal workloads (i.e., workloads that do not have any special tolerations).
 - In a cluster built with `kubeadm`:
-  - To check the status of cluster components such as kube-apiserver, check the status of (static) Pods in the kube-system Namespace (kube-apiserver is not set up as a systemctl service).
+  - To check the status of cluster components such as kube-apiserver, check the status of (static) Pods in the `kube-system` Namespace (kube-apiserver is not set up as a systemctl service).
   - To find logs for the Kubernetes API Server: `k logs -n kube-system <api-server-pod-name>` (the `/var/log/kube-apiserver.log` log file is not available on the host since the API Server runs in a static Pod).
   - To find kubelet logs: `sudo journalctl -fu kubelet` (kubelet runs as a standard service).
   - To investigate DNS issues, check the DNS Pods in the `kube-system` Namespace.